mrkjhsn/City-of-Scottsdale-DUI-Concentrations/README.md

 My data showed that 9.8% of DUIs took place along Indian School Road.
 The top intersection was Indian School and Hayden(3.6%), the closest intersection to where I live.

 #### Further Things to Consider:
-Are specific streets and intersections associated with DUIs at certain times of day?
+1. Are specific streets and intersections associated with DUIs at certain times of day?
+2. Is it possible to graphically show a cluster map of the count associated with streets and intersections?